Reviews You Can Rely On

 Credit: Kyle Hameister

-You'll also have manufacturers go the other direction, including the shorter but taller blade on the Spyderco Para Military 2 G-10, which features a full flat grind for a uniform surface to press material flat with (think: crushing garlic clove).
+Some manufacturers go the other direction, including the shorter but taller blade on the Spyderco Para Military 2, which features a full flat grind for a uniform surface to press material flat with (think: crushing a garlic clove) as well as wedge stubborn materials apart.
 The grinds, facets, and angles cut all serve a purpose.
-The Piranta must once again be mentioned, with its novel, interchangeable blades.
+The Piranta is also worth mentioning, with its interchangeable blades.
 Havalon was a longtime producer of scalpel blades before they started also making pocket knives (and a few multi-tools).
 These scalpel blades are undoubtedly the thinnest and sharpest of any in our tested lineup.
 They can do this because it doesn't need to be resharpened at home, and if it breaks in use, you can just slide on a new one.
-The knife also makes other compromises that may not be suitable for many users.
+It does sport a tiny handle, though, and it's worth taking a look at the other changeable blade option we've tested, the Outdoor Edge RazorLite EDC.
+This knife may feel and look cheap, but it'll get the job done while offering a full-handed grip and the versatility of a variety of blade shape options.

 As with steel hardness, there is no single perfect edge finish.
-If the angle is too narrow, the blade's leading edge will be prone to chips, while the angle on that leading edge is too steep, and it doesn't feel nearly as sharp in actual use.
-Rest assured that knife manufacturers have this largely figured out.
-Follow their instructions for proper care, and your knife should serve you for years and years.
-You probably don't need this review if you know edge angles better than the knife manufacturer.
+If the angle is too narrow, the blade's leading edge will be prone to chips.
+If the angle on that leading edge is too broad, it doesn't feel nearly as sharp in actual use.
+Rest assured that knife manufacturers have this largely figured out, and generally sharpen their knives to the optimal angle range.

 The North Fork will serve you well in the wilderness